*This write-up has been updated, after the eNaira launch on 25 October 2021.

 - eNaira can be exchanged for normal Naira, either by bank account (same bank or other banks) to eNaira, eNaira to bank account (same bank or other banks), cash to eNaira or eNaira to cash.

 - Foreign currencies sent by persons in diaspora through International Money Transfer Operators (IMTOs), can be credited to the local recipient’s eNaira wallet (in Naira denomination only).
+This is expected to encourage / facilitate payments across borders into Nigeria.

 - Exchange of eNaira to cash or cash to eNaira can be done either through the banks or through authorized merchants/ agents.